leegs52/OPLSR/README.md

 ## Usage
   * There are three methods for feauture selection: OPLSR, FDR, and Lasso.
-  * Algorithms used in experiments can be impledmented by running
+  * Algorithms used in experiments can be implemented by running
   ```
 $ matlab test_FDR_PCR.m
 $ matlab test_linear.m